unimelb/pattern-lib/components/media-gallery/stories/media-gallery.md

 The Photo Gallery component receives an Array called `media` to build the gallery.
 This component can be viewed in two types `In Page` and `Pop-over`.
 This types should be specified in a component like an in the example below.
 This attribute is required.
-The `Pop-over` component uses Thumbnails component to show page thumbnails.
+The `Pop-over` component uses ThumbnailGallery component to show page thumbnails.
 In images object you should set size for every image ( `1of1`, `1of2`, `1of3`, `1of4`).
 Both components may have two types of media Video or image.
 This option is required for each media.
-By the way, you can use the `Thumbnails` component separately (look to Usage Thumbnails).
+By the way, you can use the `ThumbnailGallery` component separately (look to Usage Thumbnails).
 Add `display-caption` attribute if you need to display captions.

 Example: